Skip to main content

 Actions

-If you decide to use your Skipton Cash Lifetime ISA to save towards retirement, you should consider:
+If you’re thinking of using a Cash Lifetime ISA to save towards retirement, you should consider:

 • when you plan to retire

-• what other savings for retirement you are making (for example contributions to a pension); and
+• what else you’re doing to save for retirement (for example, paying into a pension); and

-As your circumstances can change over time you should regularly review whether the type of Lifetime ISA you hold is still right for you.
+Lifetime ISAs are available as a Cash or a Stocks and Shares option.
+Skipton offers a Cash Lifetime ISA only.
+Any time your circumstances change you should review whether the type of Lifetime ISA you have is still right for you.

-The estimated figures in columns 4 and 5 are based on standardised rates of return, which may not reflect actual or expected returns for your choice of investment for a Lifetime ISA, and include the effect of inflation.
-They are not based on the rate of interest offered.
+The estimated figures in columns 4 and 5 are based on standardised rates of return.
+These may not reflect actual or expected returns for your chosen Lifetime ISA and may not include the effect of inflation.
+These are not based on the current rate of interest for the Skipton Cash Lifetime ISA.

-Column 6 shows how inflation (assumed at 2.5%) and charges could affect the returns from a Lifetime ISA.
-As the Skipton Cash Lifetime ISA has no management charges, these have not been included; it’s worth bearing in mind that charges will normally apply for stocks and shares Lifetime ISAs.
+Column 6 shows how inflation (which we assume to be 2%) and charges could reduce the amount that would be returned from a Lifetime ISA.
+As the Skipton Cash Lifetime ISA has no management charges, these have not been included.
+It's worth bearing in mind that charges will normally apply for Stocks and Shares Lifetime ISAs.

-You can use the figures in column 6 to compare the returns from a Lifetime ISA without management charges offering a 5% return to other Lifetime ISAs or long term savings products.
-This is not representative of the return currently offered by the Skipton Cash Lifetime ISA which is less than the 5% used in the illustration.
-If you use our Cash Lifetime ISA to save for your retirement the estimated outcome at age 60 could be significantly less than the figures provided in column 5.
+You can use column 6 to compare a Lifetime ISA offering 5% returns (without management charges) to other Lifetime ISAs or long-term savings products.
+This may not match the current rate on the Skipton Cash Lifetime ISA.
+If our rate is less than the 5% used in the illustration, the estimated outcome at age 60 could be much less than the figure provided in column 5.

 Before you apply